-(1) Included in Interest and investment income on the Condensed Consolidated Statements of Earnings
+- (1) Included in Interest and investment income on the Condensed Consolidated Statements of Earnings - (2) Included in Realized gains and losses, net on the Condensed Consolidated Statements of Earnings

 Transfers into or out of the Level 3 fair value category occur when unobservable inputs become more or less significant to the fair value measurement or upon a change in valuation technique.
 For the three months ended March 31, 2019, transfers between Level 2 and Level 3 were based on changes in significance of unobservable inputs used associated with a change in the valuation technique used for certain of the Company's corporate debt securities and are not considered material to the Company's financial position or results of operations.
 Transfers between Level 2 and Level 3 in the three months ended March 31, 2019 are not material.